 DNA's Audit Committee has audited this Corporate Governance Statement.
 This report is published separately from the Board of Directors' annual report.
-In addition, DNA provides up-to-date information on matters related to corporate governance on its website at www.dna.fi.
+DNA provides up-to-date information on matters related to corporate governance on its website at https://corporate.dna.fi/dna-plc.